CDQ (rapper)

 Sodiq Abubakar Yusuf (born May 6, 1985) popularly known by his stage name CDQ, is a Nigerian indigenous rapper, singer and songwriter best known for his single "Nowo E Soke" featuring Wizkid and Masterkraft's Indomie where he was featured alongside Olamide.
 While the former is instrumental for launching his career into the Nigerian music industry, the later won him his first career award at the 2016 Nigerian Music Video Awards.
 Signed to his label No Struggle No Success Entertainment, CDQ's repertoire of music includes rapping in Yoruba language with addition of ad-libs such as the popular "Woss Wobi" which he invented.

 Early life and education

-Sodiq Abubakar Yusuf is a native of Ilorin, Kwara State, Nigeria; but was born in Orile, a suburb of Lagos.
-Upon moving back to Lagos State from Ilorin where he had completed his secondary school education, he proceeded to further his education at Lagos State University where he graduated with a B.Sc in Economics.
+Sodiq Abubakar Yusuf grew up in Ilorin, Kwara State, Nigeria, but was born in Orile, a suburb of Lagos.
+Upon moving back to Lagos State from Ilorin, where he had completed his secondary school education, he proceeded to further his education at Lagos State University, where he graduated with a BSc in economics.